| | All About IRAs

 withdraw less, you'll be hit with a 25% penalty on the difference between the

-more complicated.
-Your ability to contribute to a Roth IRA in any year depends
+not qualify to take full advantage of it.
+Your ability to contribute to a Roth IRA depends

 is between: | No contribution if

-MAGI is over: |
+MAGI is equal to or more than: |

 ---|